TotallyNotAHaxxer/Go-Cyber-Weapons-Development/README.md

 when we run the program by `go run main.go` we get the output `user [ jake 's] countries currency is USD`

+this pretty much ends it as far as maps and structures can get on a decent level, lets now move onto

 > sum it up